Levisnkyyyy/portfolio/RECRUITER.md

 This brought me to making my portfolio, benlevi.me.
 I built using HTML, Sass and jQuery.
 I created it in order to make myself an internet presence, and gain clients worldwide.
 It is actually not finished yet, as you might see there, I didn't show my current projects, I wish to finish them first and then show them.

-For my first 3 clients I decided to learn React.
+For my first 3 clients I decided to learn React, and start using Git.
 Not surprising, I really love it.
 It's like a luna park for me, someone who had used pure code to make things.
 I still gain knowledge in React as time goes.

 ## How do I do my things, how do I learn